What should you know about Indoor Air Quality?

 There are many chemicals and organism that can pollute the air in your home from aerosol cans to cleaning material as noted below.

 - Carbon monoxide (smoking, heating and cooking appliances)

 - Toxic (mould spores found in household dust)

 - Chemicals (bleach, deodorants, cleaning products and fabric softener)

 It is important that your property is properly ventilated to stop a build-up of pollutants staying in the air within your home.

 The Richardson and Starling Team

 We aim to deliver quality customer service to all our clients.
 Every job is completed by our skilled technicians and every new employee at Richardson & Starling are trained that health and safety is at the centre of every job that we complete.

 Our home air quality team will treat your home or property with the utmost respect and before any work is started your property problem will be assessed by a Richardson and Starling surveyor.

 Call us today to book your property survey.
 A member of our team will visit your home and will create a specific plan that suits your property.
-We like to get things moving as quickly as possible so that the work can be completed and the air quality improved.
+We like to get things moving as quickly as possible so that the work can be completed and the indoor air quality improved.